Aloo Gosht (Mutton/Lamb and Potato Curry)

 Recently, I’ve gotten many requests for goat and lamb recipes, so I thought why not bring back this old favorite.
+(Another great goat recipe is my Instant Pot Goat and Bell Pepper Curry.)
 Whenever I make Aloo Gosht, my husband has a bounce in his step, my kids finish their plates, and I feel good about feeding my family a hearty, homey desi-style dinner.

 What You’ll Love About this Recipe

 - Though it takes time to cook the meat, it’s a hands-off recipe.
 You don’t even have to brown the onions!